aidotse/fedbird/README.md

 # Fedbird

+Note: This repo consists of only the client code.
+To setup the  reducer, combiner and mongodb  as shown in the image below, clone this repo https://github.com/scaleoutsystems/fedn/tree/v0.2.3 and follow the instructions in it's readme.

 ## Introduction

 Fedbird is a poc developed as  part of the federated learning project funded by Vinnova.
 The POC involves training an object detection model in a federated learning setting using the baltic seabird dataset.
 More details about the dataset and experiment setup are given below.